Land Gold Women: Casting

 Hari and Agarwal held an open casting call in London for the film, meeting over 600 actors over the course of four months.
 Of the decision to cast little-known actors for the film, Hari said, "[..]
 I want this to feel as if it can happen in your house, in your neighbour’s house, to someone you know.
 So there is a sense that the family is very real and this is a very real issue that we are dealing with.”
 Narinder Samra was cast to play the role of Nazir Ali Khan due to his likeable appearance, telling the Indian Express, "We wanted an actor whom the audience would first love on screen so that the transformation comes as a shock."

 Filming

 Land Gold Women was shot in the 2008 in Birmingham and is an Indo-UK production made under A Richer Lens, the production banner Avantika Hari and Vivek Agrawal now run together.
 Filming reportedly took 28 days.

 Plot

-Set in modern Birmingham, Land Gold Women revolves around a small British Asian family caught between their traditional past and the tumultuous, faction-driven present.
+Set in modern Birmingham, Land Gold Women revolves around a small British Indian family caught between their traditional past and the tumultuous, faction-driven present.
 Nazir Ali Khan, a soft-spoken, 45-year-old professor of history at a university in Birmingham, emigrated from India in the 1980s.
 He made Birmingham his home with his conservative wife Rizwana and their two children, Saira, 17 and Asif, 14.
 He indulges their interests in all things English and Western but now finds himself increasingly nostalgic about his roots.